-- The university uses the US Department of State’s guidelines when approving funding for foreign travel.
-Before you begin making arrangements for your trip, please consult the State Dept’s website.
+- The university uses the US Department of State and Centers for Disease Control and Prevention (CDC) guidelines when approving funding for foreign travel.
+Before you begin making arrangements for your trip, please consult the CDC and State Dept’s website.
 Review the country specific information and check for travel advisories.
-Travel to areas with advisory level 3 or 4 requires coordination with Risk Management and approval from the appropriate Vice President.
+Travel to areas with State Department advisory level 3 or 4 or CDC level 2 or 3 requires coordination with Risk Management and approval from the appropriate Vice President.

 - Students who are planning to study abroad must contact RIT Global.